What is bike sharing?

 What is a membership card and how does it work?

 A membership card is available for all who register for a monthly bike share pass online.
 Membership cards contain a RFID chip uniquely associated with each member’s account.
 When the card is presented at a dock, the system verifies that the member is in good standing and to associate the member with the bicycle they are checking out.
 When a bicycle is returned, the system updates the member’s account.

 How do I get a Passholder card?

 Membership cards are issued to all monthly members.
 Cards are generally sent in the mail following online registration.
 See our rates page for more details.

 How often is my credit card charged for fees?

 How does RTC Bike Share determine the ending date for membership periods described as “daily” or “monthly”?

-Daily passes purchased at the kiosk expire after 24 hours from purchase and 3 day passes purchased at the kiosk expire after 72 hours from purchase.
-Monthly passes expire after 30 days (720 hours) from first ride taken.
+Daily passes purchased online or through the BCycle app expire after 24 hours from first ride taken, 3-day passes purchased online or through the BCycle app expire after 72 hours from first ride taken and monthly passes expire after 30 days (720 hours) from first ride taken.

 When does my pass begin?

 Your membership period begins the first time you check out a bike.

 Personal Account Management

 How do I extend my membership to a later expiration date?

 What should I do if I’ve lost my membership card?

 Call Customer Service immediately so that we can suspend the card and prevent anyone else from using your card to gain access to a bicycle for which you are financially responsible.

-While waiting for your replacement card to arrive, you can check out bikes by using the kiosk at each station.
-You must present the credit card associated with your account at the kiosk or by downloading the BCycle app and using the mobile unlock option.
+While waiting for your replacement card to arrive, you can check out bikes by using the phone number associated with your account at the kiosk or by downloading the BCycle app and using the mobile unlock option.